hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 - We strongly recommend to exclusively use the scratch file system local to the cluster running your job.
-In other words, jobs running on Genius or wICE have to use the Lustre file system, and jobs running on Mindwell have to use the GPFS file system.
+In other words, jobs running on Genius or wICE have to use the Lustre file system ``$VSC_SCRATCH_LUSTRE``, and jobs running on Mindwell have to use the GPFS file system ``$VSC_SCRATCH_GPFS``.
+Compute jobs with I/O pattern other than that can be cancelled by the system administrators without prior notice.